Atlassian Logo

 Atlassian Logo 2008

-First and foremost, there’s a human figure holding the Earth—in this case, a cable for internet connection.
+First and foremost, there’s a human figure holding the Earth in this case, a cable for internet connection.
 The Titan is easily recognizable because it has distinct arms, legs, and a head, although it resembles an “X.” The drawing was reduced to the size of the adjacent inscription.
-The company’s name appeared on the logo for the first time during this period.
-It occupied a single line and was stretched horizontally, resembling a solid fence capable of protecting against undesirable situations, perfectly aligning with the brand concept.
+The company’s name first appeared on the logo during this period.
+It occupied a single line and was stretched horizontally, resembling a solid fence that could protect against undesirable situations, perfectly aligning with the brand concept.
 The font was uppercase, monolithic, sans-serif, and bold.
 Block-style letters contained both angles and curves, providing a well-balanced look.

 2011 – 2014